Hydraulic systems make some of the most modern construction achievements possible.

 Use some elbow grease to remove all the sludge and gunk from your system.

 Look closely for any pitting that may have resulted from the interior cleaning of the system.

 The next step is to add flushing fluid up to about 75% of the full capacity.

-You want to make sure to choose a flushing fluid that has the same general thickness as the operating fluid.
+You want to choose a flushing fluid with the same general thickness as the operating fluid, says Machinery Lubrication.

-While you’re doing this, you want to stroke the valves often to make sure that the flushing fluid is pumping completely through the system.
+While doing this, you want to stroke the valves often to ensure the flushing fluid is pumping completely through the system.

-This will help remove the junk that you weren’t able to get to with the rag.
+This will help remove the junk you couldn’t get to with the rag.

 After this step, you’ll want to clean the reservoirs once more after you drain the filters.